-Enter the amount from page 1, line 29 (Tax Due) or from line 30 (Overpayment).
+Enter the amount of Tax Due from page 1, line 29 or the amount of Overpayment from line 30.

 Making Voluntary Gifts

 You can make voluntary gifts to each of the funds shown below.
 A gift will reduce your refund or increase the amount due with your return.